steqeq/0000/README.md

 https://rccl.readthedocs.io/en/develop/index.html

-## Singular Value Decomposition of Bi-diagonal Matrices
+## Singular Value Decomposition of Bi\-diagonal Matrices

 Rocsolver_bdsqr now computes the Singular Value Decomposition (SVD) of bi-diagonal matrices.
 It is an auxiliary function for the SVD of general matrices (function rocsolver_gesvd).